-Scholarships are tenable for one academic year.
+Scholarships are tenable for the full duration of the academic program.

 - the availability of funding;

-- good academic standing during the first academic year; and
+- good academic standing; and

 - the confirmation by the academic institution that the renewal period is necessary to complete the program of study for which the scholarship was initially awarded.

-- must be Canadian citizens;
+- must be a Canadian citizen;

 - must have completed the prerequisite degrees for the proposed program of study at the time of submitting an application;